bloxstreet/support/guides/training-guide.md

 At :35 (25 minutes prior to the commencement of the session), the Host and Co-Host should arrive at the Training Center.
 It is both the Host and Co-Host's responsibility to ensure they are online and arrive on time.

 At :45 (15 minutes prior to the commencement), the Host should claim the session, and the Co-Host should send the first group shout.
 The announcer must announce the training session at the store in all large servers.
-Furthermore, the Host or Co-Host must ask trainers to state two lines from the Cafe Test to ensure they have access to the updated version of the guide.
+Furthermore, the Host or Co-Host must ask trainers to state two lines from the Cafe Test to ensure they have access to the updated version of the guide The Host or Co-Host must also request trainers to state the three updated lines.

 **Note: Once the Host has claimed in-game, they should not leave the server, or they will receive consequences.
 The Host should not claim if they know they are experiencing technical difficulties.**